sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

-Effect: While sustained, your movement is increased by 6 meters and you gain a -40 bonus to Dodge tests.
+Effect: While sustained, your movement is increased by 8 meters and you gain a -40 bonus to **Dodge** tests.
 You may forego your movement to instead fly in a straight line of up to 30 meters.
-If you move through an occupied square, that creature must succeed a Dodge test with a +40 penalty or else take 120 rending damage.
+If you move through an occupied square, that creature takes 120 rending damage. **Dodge** tests made to avoid this attack are made with a +40 penalty.

 ### Pierce Gu
 *Rank 1-3 Attack*